 The result is that the confidence levels—and actual employment outcomes—of vocational school graduates tend to be very good.
-In fact, according to one survey, nearly 80 percent of career college graduates in Canada said they had jobs within six to nine months after completing their programs.
-And eight out of 10 of those that had employment were working in positions that were "very related or somewhat related" to their vocational education.****
+In fact, according to one survey, nearly 80 percent of career college graduates in Canada said they had jobs within six to 12 months after completing their programs.
+And eight out of 10 of those that had employment were working in positions that were very or somewhat related to their vocational education.4

 2. A More Personal and Adult-Oriented Learning Experience

 Students at trade schools and vocational colleges often report feeling truly cared about.
 They like the regular, individualized attention they can get at a small career college versus the more impersonal and anonymous nature of a large university.
 Simply put, at vocational schools, students aren't lost in the crowd.
 Instead, they often receive a lot of encouragement and extra support from their instructors, school staff, and fellow classmates.

 Plus, career colleges tend to have a more adult culture than traditional community colleges or universities, which are usually more youth-oriented and full of distractions.
 That means a busy adult like you can go to a small class and really focus on what he or she is there to learn.